-The Town of Townsend should strive to establish and build upon existing coordinated partnerships to expand access to broadband internet and affordable devices.
-One way to accomplish this goal is to improve access to the internet and internet connected workstations and devices in public spaces like the Library, Town Hall, and at other public areas and meeting spaces, including outdoor public spaces and Town parks and playgrounds.
+The Town of Ashburnham should strive to establish and build upon existing coordinated partnerships to expand access to broadband internet and affordable devices.
+One way to accomplish this goal is to improve access to the internet and internet-connected workstations and devices in public spaces like the Library, Town Hall, Land at other public areas and meeting spaces, including outdoor public spaces and parks and playgrounds.
 Another option is to continue to offer hotspots and provide additional hotspots through an enhanced reservation-based loaner program.
-Such a program can be facilitated by the Public Library but may also offer hotspots reservable through the Town Hall, Townsend Senior Center (Councils on Aging), and potentially through partnerships with the Housing Authority, Recreation Department, and School Department.
-Similarly, access to digital devices and workstations like laptops, computers, printers, video-conferencing stations, and other technology and equipment (such as music, art, audio, and video, equipment and programs) should be acquired and made available at the Public Library.
+Such a program can be facilitated by the Public Library but may also offer hotspots reservable through the library.
+Similarly, access to digital devices and workstations like laptops, computers, printers, video-conferencing stations, and other technology and equipment (such as music, art, audio, and video, equipment and programs) should be acquired and made available.